Evidence-Based Nutrient Recommendations

 • The DIAAS scores were never intended for athletes consuming a plant-based diet.

 Craddock et al. conclude that “emphasizing protein quality in developed nations is unproductive.”
-They say that if protein quality is to be assessed, the PDCAAS is the most suitable tool for use in Western adults who eat a plant-based diet.
+They say that if protein quality is to be assessed, the PDCAAS is the most suitable tool for Western adults on a plant-based diet.

 For non-infants, the reference protein used in DIAAS scoring is a calculation of the amino acid needs, represented in Table 3 (p.
 27, FAO, 2013) and narrowed down in Table 5 (p.
 29, FAO, 2013).